Development of a simulation and analysis framework for N{\nu}DEx experiment: Simulation framework

-where q is the charge of moving particle, $v$ is its instantaneous velocity and $E_v$ is the component of the weighting field in the direction of $v$ at the charge's instantaneous position.

-To compute the weighting field, all components are grounded except the sensor array, which is set to 1 V. Figure~\ref{fig:WeightPotential} presents a cross-sectional view of the equipotential lines around the sensors and the focusing-hole structure.
-The radius of the hole is 3 mm.
-The pitch of the pixel is 1 cm and the total sensitive area is $1 \times 1~\mathrm{m^2}$.

-The distance between focusing plane and anode is set to 10 mm, while the distance between cathode and focusing plane is set to 1890 mm.
-The voltage of cathode and focusing plane are set to –69,000 V and –50,000 V respectively, and the anode is grounded.
-Assuming parallel electrodes, the electric field of drift region should be approximately 100 V/cm.
-However the focusing-hole geometry distorts the electric field in the vicinity of the hole in the drift region.
-As shown in Fig.~\ref{fig:RVsEF}, along the vertical line through the center of the hole, the electric field strength begins to deviate from 100 V/cm as the distance to the focus plane is less than approximately 3 cm.
-In the focusing region, the field rises to approximately 50,000 V/cm, yielding a focusing-to-drift field ratio of 500.
+The distance between the focusing plane and anode is set to 10 mm, while the distance between cathode and focusing plane is set to \rewrite{1600 mm}.
+The voltage of cathode and focusing plane are set to \rewrite{–114,000 V} and –50,000 V respectively, and the anode is grounded.
+The resulting electric field \Fix{in the} drift region is approximately 400 V/cm.
+The focusing-hole geometry distorts the electric field in the vicinity of the hole.
+As shown in Fig.~\ref{fig:zVsEF}, along the vertical line through the center of the hole, the electric field strength begins to deviate as the distance to the \Fix{focusing} plane is less than 2 cm.
+In the focusing region, the field rises to approximately 50,000 V/cm, yielding a focusing-to-drift field ratio of roughly \rewrite{125}. \reviewII{This ensures a 100\% charge collection efficiency.}